 Our Mission

-The purpose of the Jackson Heart Study Education and Training Program is to train minority students, especially African-Americans to carry out medical research studies like the Jackson Heart Study.
+The purpose of the Jackson Heart Study Training and Education Center is to train minority students, especially African Americans to carry out medical research studies like the Jackson Heart Study.

 Our Goals

-The specific goals of the Jackson Heart Study Education and Training Program are to:
+The specific goals of the Undergraduate Training and Education Center are to:

-- Create a pool of well-trained high school students who, upon entering college, can successfully complete undergraduate, and graduate or professional degrees in health professions and public health
+1. Create a pool of well-trained high school students who, upon entering college, can successfully complete undergraduate, and graduate or professional degrees in the health professions and public health

 Summer Programs